Dental amalgam controversy: History

 Dental amalgam has had a long history and global impact.
-It was first introduced in the Chinese materia medica of Su Kung in 659 A.D. during the Tang Dynasty.
+It was first introduced in the Chinese materia medica of Su Kung in 659 A.D. during the Tang dynasty.
 In Europe, Johannes Stockerus, a municipal physician in Ulm, Germany, recommended amalgam as a filling material as early as 1528.
 In 1818, Parisian physician Louis Nicolas Regnart added one-tenth by weight of mercury to the fusable metals used as fillings at the time to create a temporarily soft metal alloy at room temperature.
 Thus, amalgam (an alloy of mercury with another metal or metals, from the French word amalgame) was invented.
 This was further perfected in 1826, when Auguste Taveau of Paris used a silver paste made from mixing French silver-tin coins with mercury, which offered more plasticity and a quicker setting time.
-In Europe, prior to 1818, carious teeth were either filled with a melted metal, usually gold or silver (which would often lead to death of the nerve of the tooth from thermal trauma), or the tooth would be extracted.
+In Europe, before 1818, carious teeth were either filled with a melted metal, usually gold or silver (which would often lead to death of the nerve of the tooth from thermal trauma), or the tooth would be extracted.